 Propwealth’s frequently asked questions.
-If you can’t find an answer below, please email us.
+If you can’t find the info, please email us.

 What is Buy-to-Let property?

-In the UK there is a massive demand and a large number of investors who buy property to lease out.
-If the property is bought well in terms of position and area, then the rent will come is as positive cash flow.
+In the UK there is a massive demand for properties to purchase and subsequently lease out.
+The venture is popular with investors, because if the property is bought well in terms of position and area, the rent will come in as positive cash flow

 What type of return are we getting?